UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 **Q:** *Am I allowed to use other libraries instead of WebEz?*\
 **A:** No, you must use WebEz for this project.
 We have not covered other libraries in this course, and we want to ensure that you are able to complete the project with the tools we have provided.
 If you have a specific need that you think WebEz cannot meet, please ask your TA or instructor for help.
 Note that abusing HTML manipulating code using JQuery or the DOM API (`document.querySelector`) is also not allowed. *(Added 5/7/24 at 9:51am)*

+**Q:** *What does the **REMOVE** requirement mean in the Habit Tracker?*\
+**A:** The **REMOVE** requirement means that you should be able to remove a habit from the list of habits.
+This should also remove the habit from the graph.
+If you have a habit that has been tracked for multiple days, then removing the habit should remove all of the data for that habit from the Tracker.
+But it's not referring to checking/unchecking the habit in the tracker - it's talking about actually *removing* the habit entirely. *(Added 5/7/24 at 12:26pm)*

 ## Change Log

 We'll keep track of changes to the project in this Change Log, in case we have to make significant changes or clarifications.